SurbhiSinghania13/SurbhiSinghania13/README.md

 ## Work Experience

-*Coding and Math Instructor*
+*Coding Instructor*

-Worked as a coding and math instructor where provided hands-on instruction in Math and different Coding languages like javascript,python,react.js for students at various levels.
+Worked as a coding Instructor where provided hands-on instruction different Coding languages like javascript,python,react.js for students at various levels.

 ## Technical Skills